ManarArabi/TwitterSentimentClassification/README.md

 # TwitterSentimentClassification
-classify tweets to positive or negative tweets.
+Classify tweets to positive or negative tweets.

 ## Task